s-howe/mix-memory/README.md

 1. Export all relevant history playlists from Rekordbox in `.m3u8` format.
 Save or copy these to a directory in this project e.g. `./rekordbox_histories`.
-2. If there is no existing library or track network in the database, or if you wish to overwrite an existing track network, run the following command.
+2. If there is no existing library or track network in the database, or if you wish to overwrite an existing track network, run the `load-track-network-from-rekordbox-histories` command.
 Optionally supply a minimum date to read from in the format YYYY-MM-DD.

 ``` sh
 mix-memory load-track-network-from-rekordbox-histories --min-date {min_date}